ClickCease Explore Tree Extremes with Arborist Now in SF - Arborist Now

 Oldest Living Single Tree

 “Methuselah" is the oldest living individual tree, with an estimated age of 4,600 years.
-Methuselah is a bristlecone pine (Pinus longaeva), living somewhere in the White Mountains of California.
+Methuselah is a bristlecone pine (Pinus longaeva) living somewhere in the White Mountains of California.

 Oldest Living Clonal Tree

-A stand of Huon pines (Lagarostrobus franklinii) growing in Tasmania, Australia hold the record for the oldest living clonal trees.
+A stand of Huon pines (Lagarostrobus franklinii) growing in Tasmania, Australia holds the record for the oldest living clonal trees.
 While the oldest individual trees in the grove are about 4,000 years old, the entire colony has been alive for the past 10,500 years.

 Oldest Tree Ever Documented